DevrexLabs/devrexlabs.github.io/docs/core-0.17/storage/file-storage/index.md

 If unassigned, Location will default to the class name of the Model.

 ## Snapshots
-Snapshots are written to the same directory unless `EngineConfiguration.SnapshotLocation` is set to point to somewhere else.
-SnapshotLocation follows the same resolution rules as described above for `Location`.
+Snapshots are written to the same directory as the journal files unless `EngineConfiguration.Location.OfSnapshots` is set to point to somewhere else.

 ## Example code
 {% highlight csharp %}
 var config = EngineConfiguration.Create();
-config.Location = "\\Storage\journal";
+config.Location.OfJournal = "\\Storage\journal";
-config.SnapshotLocation = "\\Storage\snapshots";
+config.Location.OfSnapshots = "\\Storage\snapshots";
 var engine = Engine.For<MyModel>(config);
 {% endhighlight %}